-- Translational and Clinical Research Focus Projects aimed at improving research methods and/or incubating novel technologies to accelerate multidisciplinary clinical and translational research. - Pre-clinical studies should have near-term potential to translate into patient- oriented research, and clinical trials (phases I or II) are permitted. - Emphasis is placed on: - Drug discovery, targeted therapeutics, biomarker or device development and novel technologies. - Comparative effectiveness and health disparities research Projects focusing on health needs of LGBTI and underserved populations and/or directly impacting health outcomes in the community. - Pediatric and Women's Health Studies - Life-course studies of disease - o Studies incorporating Biostatistical Methodology and Design
+- Translational and Clinical Research Focus Projects aimed at improving research methods and/or incubating novel technologies to accelerate multidisciplinary clinical and translational research. - Pre-clinical studies should have near-term potential to translate into patient- oriented research, and clinical trials (phases I or II) are permitted. - Emphasis is placed on: - Drug discovery, targeted therapeutics, biomarker or device development and novel technologies - Comparative effectiveness and health disparities research: Projects focusing on health needs of underserved and special populations such as children, the elderly, vulnerable, and disabled populations, and LGBTI communities, and/or directly impacting health outcomes in the community, as well as health disparities research - o Pediatric and Women's Health Studies - Life-course studies of disease - o Studies incorporating Biostatistical Methodology and Design

 Questions?
-See .CTEP FAQs., or email CTSC-Education@med.cornell.edu
+See CTSC-Education@med.cornell.edu